OkotieAsiekunmoritse/altschool-cloud-exercises-project/README.md

 ```
 <br>
 Instruction:<br>
-**Submit the Ansible playbook, the output of systemctl status apache2 after deploying the playbook and a screenshot of the rendered page** <br><br>
+**Submit the ansible playbook, the output of systemctl status apache2 after deploying the playbook and a screenshot of the rendered page** <br><br>

 * Exercise 10 --- I gave it the title ``` IP Address&Netmasking Exercise10 readme.md ``` <br>
 It consists of the following: <br>